obiwan87/odin-intellij/README.md

 ## SDK Setup

-Download the Odin SDK [here](https://github.com/odin-lang/Odin/releases) or build it from source by following the instructions on the same [page](https://github.com/odin-lang/Odin/releases).
+Download the Odin SDK [here](https://github.com/odin-lang/Odin/releases) or build it from source by following the instructions on the official Odin [Install page](https://odin-lang.org/docs/install/).

 ### Creating a New Project